 Words: Tshiamo Seape

 Size Matters!
-At every end of the scale of, course.
-A new day has dawned on the world of influencer marketing and thanks, once again, to the universally democratising effect of the internet, the little guys – both consumers and brands – finally have a chance at a slice of the pie.
+At every end of the scale a new day has dawned on the world of influencer marketing and thanks, once again, to the universally democratising effect of the internet, the little guys – both consumers and brands – finally have a chance at a slice of the pie.

 Recent years have seen a massive increase in the use of influencers as a bridge between brands and the consumers they are desperate to connect with.
 The use of personalities in this way does, however, comes with its own challenges.
 First of all the number of big-name personalities is finite, and finding the right match between brands and influencers puts a further strain on an already limited resource.